RazrFalcon/svgcleaner/docs/src/indent.rst

 Sets XML nodes indent
 ---------------------

 Set indent for XML nodes.

-Values between 0 and 4 indicate the number of indent spaces.
-The value of ``-1`` indicates no indent.
+ - none - no indention and new lines
+ - 0 - no indention
+ - 1..4 - indent with *n* spaces
+ - tabs - indent with tabs

-Default: -1
+Default: none

 ..
 GEN_TABLE
 ..
 BEFORE